GaloisInc/BESSPIN-GFE/README.md

 bitstream, tests the GDB connection to the FPGA then runs the appropriate ISA and operating system tests.
-To check that you have properly setup the GFE, or to test a version you have modified yourself, run the following steps.

-The `test_processor.sh` script programs the FPGA with an appropriate bitstream, tests the GDB connection to the FPGA then runs the appropriate ISA and operating system tests.
 To check that you have properly setup the GFE, or to test a version you have modified yourself, run the following steps:
 1. Give the current user access to the serial and JTAG devices.
 ```bash